 - Make it easy to cancel an accidentally added Premium service by adding online cancellation options and lengthening the time a consumer has before a full refund is no longer permitted.
 Close the roach motel.

 - (Optional) Add more free services.
 Currently, Doostang only allows for applying to one job under the free service.
-This is the job connected to the referring URL.
-What if the free service was expanded, say, to that entire session, or for three job applications?
-A consumer just surfing in from a referral URL would never pay and, perhaps, would be served more advertisements.
+This is the job connecting to the referring URL.
+What if they expanded their free service, say, to that entire session, or for three job applications?
+A consumer just surfing in from a referral URL would never pay and, perhaps, would view more advertisements.
 But someone clicking around, applying to a few jobs or opening up a long session would be using more valuable materials.
 Complaints of not knowing they were signing up for a paid service would have a lot less credence.